bchase/resque-rails-demo/README.md

 As for this implementation, a couple things stand out to me:

 1. `Exporter` doesn't really *do* much of anything.
 It's actually quite akin to a controller action: an ID comes in, it fetches the resource from the DB, and then does something with it.
 This is exactly how we want this to look, and I'll explain why in a minute.
 2. `Exporter` doesn't really know or care about the computation here.
-It *could* know the details of what it takes to perform an export, but having that live inside of `Export#perform_length_computation!` would make more sense to me here, in an SRP-kind-of-way; `Exporter` exists mostly exists to watch the queue and kick off the export process when it needed.
+It *could* know the details of what it takes to perform an export, but having that live inside of `Export#perform_lengthy_computation!` would make more sense to me here, in an SRP-kind-of-way; `Exporter` exists mostly exists to watch the queue and kick off the export process when it needed.
 3. The argument coming in to `perform` is an ID, *not* an `Export` instance/record.
 This is hugely important, because when a job in enqueued in Resque, it's [persisted as JSON](https://github.com/resque/resque#persistence).
 And since anything we enqueue as an argument will need to be serialized to and deserialized from JSON in the course of processing the job, we'll want to keep these arguments as simple as possible.
 Passing IDs in the same way that you'd make a request to a controller action (as discussed above) is an excellent way to accomplish this.

 So now that we have our job, we'll need to start pushing exports onto its queue from our controller.
 If you refer back to our flow above, you'll see that we want to do that from `exports#create`, and that will look something like this: